pressgang-ccms/PressGangCCMSREST/README.md

 Prerequisites
 -------------

-* Downloaded and Extracted JBoss AS 7.1.1 to a location of your choice.
+* Downloaded and Extracted JBoss AS 7.1.1 to a location of your choice (referred to as `<JBOSS_DIR>` in this guide).
-* Setup and installed a RDMS database of your choice.
+* Setup and installed a RDBMS database of your choice.
 	* Note: Currently we only have a setup for MySQL 5.x
 * Installed and configured Maven.
 * Have the OSS Sonatype Repository setup in your local settings.xml (to be able to compile).